 According to reports, the stations will open in phases, with the completed network eventually connecting 11 cities across the UAE.
 Etihad Rail's Chief Projects Officer, Mohammed Alshehii, stated that station locations were deliberately chosen to ensure key destinations across the emirates are seamlessly connected, supporting both residents and visitors.

-What to expect from Etihad Rail passenger trains
+What to Expect from Etihad Rail Passenger Trains

-Set to begin operations in 2026, Etihad Rail’s passenger service is designed to transform travel across the country.
-Trains will reach speeds of up to 200km/h, offering a faster and more sustainable alternative to driving.
+Set to begin operations in 2026, Etihad Rail's passenger service is designed to transform travel across the country.
+Trains will reach speeds of up to 200 km/h, offering a faster and more sustainable alternative to driving.

 Each train will accommodate roughly 400 passengers, and the network is forecast to serve more than 36 million passengers annually by 2030.